Think along with us about the education at the UvA

-The IIS challenges all UvA students to help think about how teaching should be organised, what subjects should be taught, the kinds of methods that should be used and the roles students and lecturers should play.
+The IIS challenges all UvA students to help think about how teaching should be organised, what courses should be taught, the kinds of methods that should be used and the roles students and lecturers should play.
 The UvA Create a Course Challenge is calling for students to explore uncharted terrain and to think about ways to make education fun, challenging and meaningful.
+The winning course will be launched in the following academic year.

-With this challenge, the IIS wants to give students a say in the way education is organised at the Institute and within the University.
-The Challenge gives you the chance to make your vision on education a reality.
-The winning course will be launched in September the following year.
+With this challenge, the IIS wants to give students a say in the way education is organised at the institute and within the university.
+This is your chance to make your vision on education a reality.

 The UvA Create a Course Challenge consists of four rounds.
 In the final round, the winner is chosen by a jury.
 The IIS and the winner will work together to develop the course.
 The Challenge is open to all UvA students, Bachelor’s and Master’s alike.

-Between 9 and 17 November 2021
+Between 7 and 16 November 2022

-Thursday 25 November 2021 5 - 7 PM (CET)
+Thursday 24 November 2022 5 - 7 PM (CET)

 When developing your idea, keep in mind the following requirements and guidelines.